-The Chief Executive undertakes the statutory role of Head of Paid Service and is responsible for the leadership and general administration of the Authority.
+The Head of Paid Service is a statutory role and is responsible for the leadership and general administration of the Authority.

 Maintained Schools

 Maintained schools are funded by central government via the local authority.
 Maintained schools are accounted for within the Council's accounts.